Loan to Start a Small Business

 What are the interest rates charged for small business loans?

-Interest rates differ according to the type of loan.
-Bank loans usually have interest rates between 7% and 10% per year, while government agency loans such as TEKUN offer rates as low as 4% - 6%.
+Interest rates vary depending on the type of loan.
+Loans from banks typically have interest rates between 7% and 10% per year, while loans from government agencies like TEKUN offer rates starting from as low as 4% - 6%.

 How to start a small business using a loan?

-Do I need collateral to apply for a loan?
+Do I need collateral to get a loan?